 Seaweeds are of immense value for marine ecosystems.
 Kelp, the largest of them all, form spectacular underwater forests that provide habitat for fish, clean the water and sequester carbon.
-Unfortunately, large swaths of these subaquatic forests have disappeared from the coast of many European countries.
+Unfortunately, large swathes of these subaquatic forests have disappeared from the coast of many European countries.
 Although many factors appear to be contributing to this trend, there is still a lot we don’t know about the ecosystems engineered by seaweeds and this makes it difficult to carry out effective conservation and restoration work.
 We have partnered with SeaForester to make large scale restoration of seaweed forests along the coast of Portugal a reality.
 To start the process we are implementing a kelp restoration trial.

 Kelp restoration trial